Social Services Office

 SPOT (Sister Parish Outreach Team)

 Our Sister Parish Outreach Team is a group of parishioners who work on the continuing relationship with our sister parish in El Salvador, San Francisco de Asis, including supporting high school and university students with their education.
-Delegations to El Salvador are organized annually.
+Delegations to El Salvador are organized every few years.
 I you’d like to find out more about this ministry, click here!